How do I form a corporation in Missouri?

 How is a Missouri corporation taxed?

-• A C corporation is owned by shareholders who appoint a board of directors to run the business.
+• A C corporation (the default form of corporation) is owned by shareholders who appoint a board of directors to run the business.
 The corporation is taxed separately, while shareholders must pay taxes on any earnings they receive from the company when they file their personal income taxes.

 • With an S corporation, the company’s earnings are divided among shareholders and taxed at that level.
 The company itself is a “pass-through” entity and not taxed.

-• Nonprofit corporations are tax-exempt, but employees and shareholders may have to pay taxes on their earnings.
+• Nonprofit corporations can apply to be tax-exempt, but employees and shareholders have to pay taxes on their earnings.

-As a corporation, you will also be liable for various state and federal taxes, such as payroll, employer, and sales tax.
+As a corporation, you will also be liable for various local, state, and federal taxes, such as payroll, employer, and sales tax.

 Missouri Corporation FAQs